aakpat98/Clustering-Customer-Spending-Patterns/README.md

-# README for Customer Segmentation Project
+# README for Customer Segmentation by Spending Patterns Project

 ## Overview